michaelhojungyoon/BIOF501A_Project/README.md

 # Troubleshooting
 1) Running workflow.nf appears to stop after completion of each step.
 May have to run the workflow multiple times to complete each of the steps.
 2) If nf-core ampliseq command gives the following warning message: "At least one input file for the following sample(s) was too small (<1KB)".
 Alternatively, removing all generated files and re-running the workflow to remake the files may resolve the issue.

+Files that need to be deleted before re-running:
 ```sh
 cd sequences
 rm *noext